katerinamakri/XE.gr/README.md

 # ΧΕ - Xrysi Eukairia
-The assignment is writtern using ReactJS.
+The assignment is written using ReactJS.

 ## Prequisites
 You will need to have installed NodeJs version 8.16.0 or above